 Computational Neurosurgery Lab

-Laboratory in progress at Macquarie University, supported and funded by Macquarie University, Faculty of Medicine and Health Sciences, and RACS (John Mitchell Crouch Fellowship 2019).
+Laboratory at Macquarie University, supported and funded by Macquarie University, Faculty of Medicine and Health Sciences, and RACS (John Mitchell Crouch Fellowship 2019):

 Fields of Research

-Neuroanatomy, Neuroimaging, Neurosurgery, Skull Base Surgery, MRI markers, biomarkers, Computational modelling, fractals, AI, Brain & Pituitary tumours, angiogenesis & microvascularisation, brain tumours spectroscopy, cognitive neurosciences, history of medicine.
+Neuroanatomy, Neuroimaging, Neurosurgery, Skull Base Surgery, MRI markers, biomarkers, Computational modelling, fractals, AI, Brain & Pituitary tumours, angiogenesis & microvascularisation, brain tumours spectroscopy, cognitive neurosciences, image analysis, history of medicine.

 Professor of Neurosurgery, Italian Ministry of Education, Universities & Research31 Oct 2018 → …